nicolasochem/tzip/drafts/current/draft-liquidity_baking.md

 The idea is that instead of being able to delegate, the contract receives a fixed subsidy per block.
 Assuming as a first approximation that participants in the CPMM liquidity pool are neutral with respect to the cost of holding liquidity pool capital, the impermanent loss, and the swapping fees they collect, then the subsidy should attract tez away from delegation and towards the CPMM contract.
 This happens until the balance of tez held in the CPMM contract and the balance of all delegated or baking tez are in the same proportion as the subsidy and the total reward in the block for bakers and endorsers.
 This means that the liquidity in the pool should far exceed the amount of the subsidy that goes in.

-Since this reduces the amount of delegated tez without decreasing block rewards paid to bakers and endorsers, the economic effect is a 1/16th increase in the baking reward collected by bakers, since they end up producing slightly more blocks, but they may need to also slightly increase their security deposit (by 1/16th).

-Given that the security deposit requirements have not been adjusted upwards since the launch of the chain, this is a useful adjustment.

 Instead of adding a subsidy, the subsidy could be taken from the existing reward by rescaling the block reward and endorsement reward.
 However, adding a reward is easier to explain, means less integration work for block explorers, and does not create pressure for bakers to adjust how they split the block rewards between themselves and delegates.
 It also makes the safety hatch and sunset provision easier to implement because there is no need to readjust block rewards

 ## Backwards Compatibility

-Block explorers will need to support the new `Misc` balance update type in order to reconcile the balance of the CPMM contract.
+Block explorers will need to support the new `Subsidy` update origin type constructor in order to reconcile the balance of the CPMM contract.

 ## Security consideration